What Types of Brake Systems Does My Car Have?

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Kestner Automotive - Lexington in Lexington today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Auto Repair, or Engine Repair.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Lexington, Lexington, SC, Columbia, SC, West Columbia, SC, or the surrounding areas, you can bring your car to Kestner Automotive - Lexington.
 Since 2002, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Buick's rotors, your Cadillac's fluid, your Chevrolet's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Kestner Automotive - Lexington in Lexington, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Kestner Automotive - Lexington in Lexington, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 29072 area or nearby, you can give us a call or schedule an appointment with us online - Kestner Automotive - Lexington - Keeping Families Safe.